curl/everything-curl/cmdline/exitcode.md

  66. Failed to initialize the OpenSSL SSL Engine.
 This can only happen when OpenSSL is used and would signify a serious internal problem.

- 67. The user name, password, or similar was not accepted and curl failed to log in.
+ 67. The username, password, or similar was not accepted and curl failed to log in.
 Verify that the credentials are provided correctly and that they are encoded the right way.